vtssogari/KnowledgeGraph/NDC_Product_command.md

-## copy the data into /Users/vtssogari/Downloads/neo4j-community-3.5.3/import
+## Copy the data into /Users/vtssogari/Downloads/neo4j-community-3.5.3/import

 ```
 LOAD CSV WITH HEADERS from 'file:///product.txt' as row